Home | Bibliography | Site Search | Site Map

 These questions can be given a non-question form.
 Wittgenstein: "When I suddenly have an experience of being struck by the fact that the world exists, I want to say, 'I wonder at the existence of the world' (LE p.
 8: astonishment that anything exists).

-But is it nonsense if I say 'Why is there something rather than nothing?' instead?
-But is that saying the same thing?
-If I ask why, is it not because I think there should or must be a because?
+But is it nonsense if instead of that I ask 'Why is there something rather than nothing?' -- or do those words have a different meaning?
+For if I ask why, is it not because I think there must be a because?

-Say what you choose, so long as it does not prevent you from seeing the facts.
-(PI § 79)
+Use whichever form you choose, so long as it does not prevent you from seeing the facts.
+(Cf. PI § 79)

 What is our aim with these questions?